rust-lang/style-team/text/0000-customisability.md

 # Details
 [details]: #details

-Users may create a `rustfmt.toml` or `.rustfmt.toml` in their project directory or any parent of that directory.
+A formatter such as Rustfmt may be customised by the user.
+These customisations may be saved for a project using a cusomtisation file.
+For example, Rustfmt can be customised by either a `rustfmt.toml` or `.rustfmt.toml` in their project directory or any parent of that directory.
 Rustfmt will read options from the first toml file (scanning up the directory tree).
 If an option is not present in the file, Rustfmt uses the default option (as specified by the code style process RFCs).
+The set of options available is not specified at this time; it will be part of the style RFC process to enumerate them.

-The set of options available is not specified at this time.
+A formatting tool may be customised in other ways, but must stick to the options and defaults specified by the style RFCs.

 Customisation will be documented, but explicitly discouraged.

-All official Rust projects which use Rustfmt *must* use the default style and *must not* include a `rustfmt.toml`.
+All official Rust projects which use Rustfmt *must* use the default style and *must not* include a customisation file.

 # Implementation
 [implementation]: #implementation